fhdsl/Overleaf_and_LaTeX_for_Scientific_Articles/docs/03-overleaf.md

 ## Making changes

-Now let's try some simple changes to sart getting used to writing with LaTeX.
+Now let's try a simple change to start getting used to writing with LaTeX.

-First let's change the tilte.
+First let's change the title.
 We can find the title where the file says "Predict future sale".
 You can use search the source editor text by clicking on the editor and using the search and find keyboard shortcut (control and the F key).
 We can type in the "Predict future sale" text to find it.
 We will find it on line 19 following `\title`.

 <img src="03-overleaf_files/figure-html//1UgGtVn7RsqdQ4pJxDk_dueSyREHcH-uWTNAT27E2mG8_g1be15cb26d3_0_195.png" title="We can search the source text by click on the editor pane and typing the shortcut keys for find functions (control F)." alt="We can search the source text by click on the editor pane and typing the shortcut keys for find functions (control F)." width="100%" style="display: block; margin: auto;" />

 We can search the source text by click on the editor pane and typing the shortcut keys for find functions (control F).
 We can now replace the text with our own title.
 Be careful to make sure that the brackets are closed around the replacement text.
+Here we replace it with "New Title."

 <img src="03-overleaf_files/figure-html//1UgGtVn7RsqdQ4pJxDk_dueSyREHcH-uWTNAT27E2mG8_g1be15cb26d3_0_208.png" title="Changing the title to New Title." alt="Changing the title to New Title." width="100%" style="display: block; margin: auto;" />